TEDS Sensors (IEEE 1451.4) and Sensor Database

 TEDS editor is a complete tool for the management of TEDS chips.
 Even though we spent a lot of time developing it, it is completely free of charge.
 If you like it, we would be really happy if you make a donation to your local charity.

 You don't even need a Dewesoft instrument to use DeweTEDSEditor, it works with low-cost OneWire Reader, so you can use it with your sensor calibration equipment to prepare sensors to work with Dewesoft or any other instrument supporting TEDS.
-The one we use as standard is a DS9490R USB based reader from Maxim.
+The one we use as standard is a DS9490R USB based reader.
 It can be bough for around 20 USD.

 You can find DeweTEDSEditor on our web page in the download section.